bryanstearns/bryanstearns.github.io/_posts/2022-01-01-new-project.md

 learned to fly and got my instrument rating, bought an airplane, and flew it around the country a few times.
-I even volunteered at AirVenture, the big Experimental Aircraft Association convention and fly-on in Oshkosh, Wisconsin: my friend Andy and I provided computer support to the homebuilt judging group for almost a decade.
+I even volunteered at AirVenture, the big Experimental Aircraft Association convention and fly-in in Oshkosh, Wisconsin: my friend Andy and I provided computer support to the homebuilt judging group for almost a decade.
 I got to see a lot of great homebuilt airplanes, but didn't want to build one myself; I just wanted to fly the plane I had. <!--more-->

-Eventually, though, the plane needed painting, and I was changing to a startup job, so I sold it.
+Eventually, though, my plane needed painting, and I was changing to a startup job, so I sold it.
 Though I didn't plan it, I haven't flown since.

 Lately, though, I've found myself down a YouTube rathole of cool aviation videos.
-Some of them are people documenting their homebuilt projects, and I realized a few things:
+(Thanks, pandemic!)
+Some are made by people documenting their homebuilt projects, and I realized a few things:

-- I have time and desire to build something now.
+- Now that I'm pretty much retired, I have time and desire to build something now.

 - <a href="https://vansaircraft.com" target="_blank">Van's Aircraft</a>,
   the oldest and most popular kit manufacturer, is only 45 minutes away, and their kits have gotten better over the years.

-- Oh, and my heart attack means that getting an FAA medical certificate will be... complicated.
+- Oh, but my recent heart attack means that getting an FAA medical certificate will be... complicated.

 ## Getting current